storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-claiming-royalty.md

 This will send 10 $MERC20 to the `childIpId`'s [IP Royalty Vault](doc:ip-royalty-vault).
 From there, the child can claim revenue.
 In the next section, you'll see a working version of this.

+> 🚧 Important: Approving the Royalty Module
+>
+> Before you call `payRoyaltyOnBehalf`, you have to approve the royalty module to spend the tokens for you.
+In the section below, you will see that we call `MERC20.approve(address(ROYALTY_MODULE), 10);` or else it will not work.

 ## 2. Claim Revenue

 When payments are made, they eventually end up in an IP Asset's [IP Royalty Vault](doc:ip-royalty-vault).
 From here, they are claimed/transferred to whoever owns the Royalty Tokens associated with it, which represent a % of revenue share for a given IP Asset's IP Royalty Vault.